ing-bank/doing-cli/docs/config/config_file.md

 ## Optional parameters

-The config can also contain some optional parameters that are not required to be set:
+The config can also contain some optional parameters that are not required to be set.
+Here's a summary:

 | Optional Parameter      | Description |
 | ----------------------- | ------------------------------------ |